In Sartell, Beloved 'Grandpa Kevin' Is Sharing Life Lessons To Elementary School Students

 Before cancer, McCarthy could get to 11 classrooms in a day- helping 1st grade teachers in all kinds of different ways.

 “He’s a fixture here and he’s a big part of what we’re doing here.
-The kids love everything he does,” said 1st grade teacher Nick Percuoco.READ MORE: Despite Warm Temps, Cold Water Poses Hypothermia Risk At Minnesota Lakes Over Memorial Day Weekend
+The kids love everything he does,” said 1st grade teacher Nick Percuoco.READ MORE: Next Weather: It's A Top 10 Weather Day Friday, Severe Storms Possible Sunday

 “He’s really nice and he’s kind of funny,” said Benelli, a 1st grade student.